Brief note on Panoramic Journey through Indian Cultural Heritage that took place at the JGI knowledge Campus

 There was an extensive description of Vedic Gods and Goddesses, Ganesha, Shiva, Vishnu, Saraswathi, Indra, Varuna, Vasus, Rama, Hanuman and Yama in the art and architecture of the above mentioned countries.
 Also the speaker mentioned about visits by Dr. Radhakrishnan and Pandit Nehru to Cambodia towards the end of the voluminous session.

 The presentation was loaded with information on Indian Culture in farther lands and the pictures were a feast for eyes for the entire audience.
-Dr. Prof. Rajani Jairam, Dean of Student Welfare, Jain University, the initiator of such a glorious presentation graced the occasion.
+Dr. Prof. Rajani Jairam, Dean of Student Welfare, Jain (Deemed-to-be University), the initiator of such a glorious presentation graced the occasion.
 Dr. Prof. Vasu.
 B. A., Director, was the backbone of the event hosting the occasion on Knowledge Campus, Jayanagar, Bengaluru.
 Women Cell members of the campus Dr. Geetha Madhusudhan, Dr. Rajeshwari and Ms. Adeeba Ahmed were active organizers of the event.
 Women Cell co-ordinators across campuses Dr. Usha, Dr. Pushpa, Dr. Hemalatha, Dr. Sowrabha, Ms. Padma Priya and Ms. Varsha were participants of the event with the students from their respective campuses.